 Carrie: And my dad's a spy with the CIA.

-- Ambiguously Gay: One of the kids, named Joel, is a not so subtle parody of Joel Schumacher, who actually is gay.
+- Ambiguously Gay: One of the kids, named Joel, is a not so subtle parody of Joel Schumacher, who actually was gay.
 He has pretty feminine mannerisms and seems to have some erotic fixation on Batman.

 - Art Shift: Each story has its own visual style which corresponds to different past incarnations of the Batman character.